arman-rai/Notes/Documentations/Vuln University.md

-and ffuf'd then found a folder /internal and recursively did that and found `http://vul.thm:3333/internal/index.php` also found `http://vul.thm:3333/internal/uploads`
+and ffuf'd then found a folder /internal and recursively did that and found `http://vul.thm:3333/internal/index.php` and tried a simple revshell script from pentest monke and it works but changed the file extension to `` also found `http://vul.thm:3333/internal/uploads`

-tried a simple revshell script from pentest monke and it works~ got in as www-data and found some suid files on enumeration and used the systemctl one as it said so
+got in as www-data
+and found some suid files on enumeration and used the systemctl one as it said so